 Tips for Dealing with the Police at a Traffic Stop

 If you’re stopped by police as a passenger in a vehicle, it’s important to stay calm.
-It’s also important to contact a Dallas criminal defense lawyer at the Law Office of Broden & Mickelsen if you believe the police have violated your rights during a traffic stop.
+It’s also important to contact a Dallas criminal defense lawyer at the Broden & Mickelsen, LLP if you believe the police have violated your rights during a traffic stop.

 If the police broke the law when they stopped you, it’s possible the court will throw out any evidence the police obtained pursuant to an unlawful stop.
 A criminal defense lawyer in Dallas can help explain your rights.